 Ignoring Traffic Patterns and Creating Obstacles

-The problem: Furniture blocking natural pathways causes daily frustration—navigating around coffee tables to reach seating, furniture impeding door swings, or circuitous routes through spaces.
+The problem: Furniture blocking natural pathways causes daily frustration: navigating around coffee tables to reach seating, furniture impeding door swings, or circuitous routes through spaces.

-These obstacles accumulate into constant low-level stress.
+These obstacles add up into constant low-level stress.

 Choosing Wrong-Scale Furniture for the Space